Eppeele History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Eppeele research.
-Another 205 words (15 lines of text) covering the years 1556, 1598 and are included under the topic Early Eppeele History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1556, 1598 and are included under the topic Early Eppeele History in all our PDF Extended History products and printed products wherever possible.

 Eppeele Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Eppeele include Peel, Peal, Peale, Peele and others.

 Early Notables of the Eppeele family (pre 1700)

 Distinguished members of the family include George Peele (c1556-1598), Elizabethan translator, poet, and dramatist who some claim collaborated with William Shakespeare on the play Titus Andronicus; and Sir Robert Peel, statesman, who as Home...
-Another 33 words (2 lines of text) are included under the topic Early Eppeele Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Eppeele family to Ireland